Have an inkling

 "[Alexander] Herd a nyngkiling of his name, & naytis him [exerted himself] to ryse."

-So, if you heard an inkling your senses were alerted to listening for something that might interest you and it is that sensation that has lead to our current usage of the word.
+So, if you heard an inkling your senses were alerted to listening for something that might interest you and it is that sensation that has led to our current usage of the word.
 To be more accurate, in the 13th century you would have had a ninkling rather than an inkling.
 Inkling is one of those nouns that were originally spelled with an 'n' at the start of the word but later lost it in everyday speech.
 In this case, sometime in the 16th century, 'a ninkling' became 'an inkling'.
 Other examples of this are 'a napron' and 'a nadder' [snake].
 This reformation of words is called metanalysis and these 'n' examples of it are difficult to explain fully.
-There are examples of words going in the other direction, i.e. adding an 'n'; for example, 'an ekename' is now 'a nickname' (eke means also) and 'an ewt' is now 'a newt'.
+There are examples of words going in the other direction, that is, adding an 'n'; for example, 'an ekename' is now 'a nickname' (eke means also) and 'an ewt' is now 'a newt'.
 Other examples, like 'nangry' where the originally spelled 'angry' gained an 'n' but then failed to become publicly accepted, show how precarious such changes are.
 Curiously, the most commonly heard example of an English word losing its initial 'n' happened in France rather than England.
 The French obtained 'orange' via a route through several languages, ultimately from the Sanskrit 'naranga', and 'une narange' became 'une arange'.
 By the time oranges appeared in England they were already oranges - there never was an English word noranges.
 On to more inventive metanalysis from Duck Soup:

 Chico: What is it that has a trunk but no key, weighs 2,000lbs and lives in a circus?